ikumarapeli-msft/GA3Bash/java/README.md

 - *Redirect incoming call

 ## How to test.
+1. Update the hosting endpoint in ProgramSample.java with our dev tunnel. example `https://9ndqr7mn.usw2.devtunnels.ms:8080`.
+2. Update the connection string in ProgramSample.java.
-1. - Navigate to the directory containing the pom.xml file and use the following mvn commands:
+3. - Navigate to the directory containing the pom.xml file and use the following mvn commands:
     - Compile the application: mvn compile
     - Build the package: mvn package
     - Execute the app: mvn exec:java
-2. Update the hosting endpoint with our dev tunnel. example `https://9ndqr7mn.usw2.devtunnels.ms:8080`.
-3. Update the connection string.

 ## Start BYOS recording with a groupcall
 1. Generate a guid for a group call. https://guidgenerator.com/ and note the guid somewhere.